-The closest work to DySER is the Burroughs Scientific Processor (BSP) [20].
-BSP uses arithmetic elements implemented with pipelining to accelerate vectorized FORTRAN code.
+mented with pipelining to accelerate vectorized FORTRAN code.
 Evolution of three important insights from BSP lead to the DySER architecture.
 First, to achieve the generality, both BSP and DySER utilize compiler support to generate mappings to execute on the execution component.
 DySER further expands the flexibility and efficiency by introducing a circuit-switch network in the execution array.
 This improvement needs several new supporting designs such as the configuration path and flow-control.
 Second, both BSP and DySER identify the critical role of intermediate value storage.
 The arithmetic elements in the BSP have dedicated register files which are not part of the architecture state.
-Such a "centralized" design is not scalable at today's technologies and DySER provides distributed storage in its network using pipeline registers.
-Third, to generate useful code BSP exploits vector forms, while DySER uses a codesigned compiler than can generate regions of code.
+Unlike this "centralized" design, DySER provides distributed storage in its network using pipeline registers.
+Third, to generate useful code BSP exploits vector forms, while DySER uses a co-designed compiler than can generate regions of code.
 A final difference is in the implementation.
 While the BSP spends much effort on building a fast storage system (register, I/O, special memory), DySER uses a conventional core for efficient data management to achieve same goal.

 From the recent literature, the CCA and VEAL architectures [8, 28, 6, 9, 7] are related.
-The key differences are: VEAL is limited to inner-most loops that must be modulo-schedulable, CCA has limited branching support3, they do not support a diverse application domain like DySE, and have memory access limitations (CCA does not allow a code-region to span across load/stores).
-Their implementations have limited scalability, supporting only a small number of functional units.
-VEAL exploits the loop's modulo-schedulability for a novel design which is limited to a small number of functional units - 2 INT, 2 FP and one compound unit, while CCA uses a feed-forward cross-bar network connecting consecutive rows which can limit scalability and thus generality to many domains.
+The key differences are: VEAL is limited to inner-most loops that must be moduloschedulable, CCA has limited branching support, they do not support a diverse application domain like DySE, and have memory access limitations (CCA does not allow a code-region to span across load/stores).
+These implementations have limited scalability, supporting only a small number of functional units.
+VEAL exploits the loop's moduloschedulability for a novel design which is limited to a small number of functional units (2 INT, 2 FP and one compound unit), while CCA uses a feed-forward cross-bar network connecting consecutive rows which can limit scalability and thus generality to many domains.
 The circuit-switched interconnection network and pipelining are the profoundly powerful features in DySER.